-Archaeologists Have Discovered The Submerged Ruins Of Ancient Church Where First Council of Nicaea Was Held
+Archaeologists Have Discovered The Submerged Ruins Of Ancient Church Where First Council Of Nicaea Was Held

 In the modern day town of Iznik in Turkey, archaeologists have just made the find of a lifetime after discovering the submerged ruins of the ancient church where the the First Council of Nicaea was held.
 This church has been called “one of Christianity’s most important places,” and was only spotted after the Turkish government captured aerial photographs of the area.

-In 325 AD the First Council of Nicaea congregated inside this church in Turkey which was, at the time, part of the Roman Empire.
-Constantine I, who was the first Roman emperor to champion Christianity and fully convert, set up the meeting of this council so that the tenets of Christianity could finally be agreed upon and important dates like the celebration of Easter could be set, as the Daily Mail report.
+In 325 CE, the First Council of Nicaea congregated inside this church in Turkey which was, at the time, part of the Roman Empire.
+Constantine I, who was the first Roman emperor to champion Christianity and fully convert, set up the meeting of this council so that the tenets of Christianity could finally be agreed upon and important dates like the celebration of Easter could be set, as the Daily Mail reported.

 Archaeologist Dr. Mustafa Şahin has dedicated a large portion of his life to searching the area around Lake Iznik, formerly known as Lake Ascanius in Roman times, to hunt for this site.
 However, it wasn’t until the government ordered aerial photographs of the lake that the remains of the church were finally and miraculously spotted.

-According to Dr. Şahin, “The photography team in Bursa City Hall have been capturing the aerial photos of the Lake since 2013, but hadn’t thought of contacting any expert.
-So when they started capturing aerial pictures of the lake again, team member Saffet Yilmaz contacted me and asked if the remains of the structure might have meant something.”
+“The photography team in Bursa City Hall have been capturing the aerial photos of the Lake since 2013, but hadn’t thought of contacting any expert.
+So when they started capturing aerial pictures of the lake again, team member Saffet Yilmaz contacted me and asked if the remains of the structure might have meant something,” according to Dr. Şahin.

 Submerged ruins of church heralded 'one of Christianity's most important places' is spotted | Daily Mail Online https://t.co/GKQBxRjaaG